objectionary/.github/profile/README.md

 If you want to discuss, join our Telegram chat: [@polystat_org](https://t.me/polystat_org).

 Our blog with recent news is here: [news.eolang.org](https://news.eolang.org).
+Read our academic [papers](https://news.eolang.org/papers.html).

 Our Twitter tag is [#eolang](https://twitter.com/search?q=%23eolang).
 This is what [Hacker News](https://news.ycombinator.com/item?id=28423328) thinks about us.